 He also suggests trying the quizzes into certain time windows, such as holidays or seasons.
 Themed quizzes make it even easier for people to relate.
 If there are any current fads going around, you can tie your quizzes into that, as well.

-If you’re having trouble coming up with new quizzes, Chris says it’s okay to occasionally reuse the same quiz, as he’s seen success by doing so.
+If you’re having trouble coming up with new quizzes, Josh says it’s okay to occasionally reuse the same quiz, as he’s seen success by doing so.

 Are There Any Examples of Companies Having Success with Quizzes?